fzn0x/mazer-nuxt/README.md

 You may need to use Node.js v16.9.0 or above to continue with Mazer Nuxt installation guide.

+## Warnings

+- How to fix Deprecation Warning: $weight: Passing a number without unit % (100) is deprecated. ?

+This is issue caused by latest bootstrap (5.2.2), please wait for bootstrap 5.3.0

+- How to fix peer dependencies issues warning?

+- remove node_modules
+- remove pnpm-lock.yaml
+- create .npmrc with `auto-install-peers` enabled (this step is already provided by Mazer Nuxt)
+- pnpm install --shamefully-hoist

 ### Build Setup

 ```bash